Sharko64/Sharko64/README.md

 - **Discord**: [@YourDiscordHandle](#)

 ## 💡 Fun Fact
-I once hiked a 6962m peak just to catch the sunrise.
+I once hiked a 6962m peak just to catch the sunrise. <br>
 It was worth every step and my heart rate is almost back at normal, but still no breath left!

-> To live is to suffer, to survive is to find some meaning in the suffering.
+> To live is to suffer, to survive is to find some meaning in the suffering.[^3]
-> — Friedrich Nietzsche

-Thanks for stopping by! 🚀

----
+[^3]: Nietzsche, F. (2003). *Beyond good and evil: Prelude to a philosophy of the future.* Project Gutenberg.
+(Original work published 1886).
+Available at [Project Gutenberg](https://www.gutenberg.org/ebooks/4363)

-Made with ❤️ and a touch of code.
+Thanks for stopping by! 🚀 Made with ❤️ and a touch of code.